shajra/shajra-provisioning/doc/nix-usage-flakes.md

     ├───apps
     │   ├───aarch64-darwin
     …
-        │   ├───ci-build-nixpkgs omitted (use '--all-systems' to show) │   ├───ci-build-shajra omitted (use '--all-systems' to show) │   ├───ci-prebuilt-haskellnix omitted (use '--all-systems' to show) │   ├───ci-prebuilt-nixpkgs omitted (use '--all-systems' to show) │   ├───ci-prebuilt-shajra omitted (use '--all-systems' to show) │   ├───home-manager omitted (use '--all-systems' to show) │   ├───shajra-darwin-rebuild omitted (use '--all-systems' to show)
+        │   ├───ci-prebuilt-nixpkgs-middle omitted (use '--all-systems' to show) │   ├───ci-prebuilt-nixpkgs-upper omitted (use '--all-systems' to show) │   ├───ci-prebuilt-shajra omitted (use '--all-systems' to show) │   ├───home-manager omitted (use '--all-systems' to show) │   ├───shajra-darwin-rebuild omitted (use '--all-systems' to show)